tmaaiveld/tab-cnn/README.md

 ### Guitar Tablature Estimation with a Convolutional Neural Network

-###### This code supports the paper "Guitar Tablature Estimation with a Convolutional Neural Network" that will be presented at the 20th Conference of the International Society for Music Information Retreival (ISMIR 2019).
+###### This code supports the thesis "Automatic Tablature Estimation with Convolutional Neural Networks: Approaches and Limitations" and is a modified version of the code presented for the paper "Guitar Tablature Estimation with a Convolutional Neural Network" presented at the 20th Conference of the International Society for Music Information Retrieval (ISMIR 2019) (www.github.com/andywiggins/tab-cnn).

+##### Original readme documentation (Andy Wiggins & Youngmoo Kim):

 To visualize the system performance, `tab-cnn/demos/` contains video demonstrations showing predicted and ground truth tablature synced with input audio.
 To run the code, follow the instructions below.